Premik/blender_rhubarb_lipsync_ng/README.md

    ![BakeToNLA](doc/img/BakeToNLADialog.png)

    * Select the `Capture` (cue list) to be baked.
-It matches the one selected in the `RLSP: Sound setup and cues capture` panel.
+It matches the one selected earlier in the `RLSP: Sound setup and cues capture` panel.
 Note it is possible to bake multiple Captures and bake them one-by-one reusing the same mapping.
    * You can again set/change the `Start Frame` here.
    * The `Object to bake` option indicates which `Objects` should be considered for baking.
 By default, all `Objects` with non-empty mapping will get baked at once.
 For example, there could be mapping on the Armature with the basic animation.
-Additionally, there could be mapping on the mesh with some additional corrective shape-key Actions.
+Additionally, there could be mapping on the mesh with some corrective shape-key Actions.
 Or it could be useful where there are separate Objects for the tongue and teeth.

 1. Review errors/warnings and press the **Ok** button.
 Note:
-   * The baking might work even with some errors/warnings.
+   * The baking might still work even with some errors/warnings.
-   * If you are repeating the bake, you can press the **Remove strips** button to remove the previously baked `Actions` and make room for new `Strips`.
+   * If you are repeating the bake,press the **Remove strips** button to remove the previously baked `Actions` and make room for new `Strips`.

 1. After the baking is done, review the baking report.
 The report is shown only when there were any baking errors/warnings.